RenderKit/embree/doc/src/compilation.md

 the ["Intel(R) oneAPI DPC++/C++ Compiler"](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#dpcpp-cpp).
 Other SYCL compilers are not supported.

-The "oneAPI DPC++ Compiler" is more up-to-date then the "Intel(R) oneAPI DPC++/C++ Compiler" but less stable.
+The "oneAPI DPC++ Compiler" is more up-to-date than the "Intel(R) oneAPI DPC++/C++ Compiler" but less stable.
 The current tested version of the "oneAPI DPC++ compiler is

   - [oneAPI DPC++ Compiler 2022-12-14](https://github.com/intel/llvm/releases/download/sycl-nightly%2F20221214/dpcpp-compiler.tar.gz)

-The compiler can be download and simply extracted.
-The oneAPI DPC++ compiler 2022-12-14 can be setup executing the following command in a Linux (bash)
+The compiler can be downloaded and simply extracted.
+The oneAPI DPC++ compiler 2022-12-14 can be set up executing the following command in a Linux (bash)
 shell:

     wget https://github.com/intel/llvm/releases/download/sycl-nightly%2F20221214/dpcpp-compiler.tar.gz